The Doctor

-The Doctor, sometimes known as Doctor Who, (Note: Such naming is often thought to be erroneous, since the character is exclusively referred to as "The Doctor" onscreen and consistently corrected by the Doctor when referred to as "Doctor Who", but the character has been credited as "Dr Who" on television and is often referred to as such in the press.) is the protagonist of the long-running BBC science fiction television series Doctor Who.
+The Doctor, sometimes known as Doctor Who, (Note: Such naming is often thought to be erroneous, since the character is exclusively referred to as "The Doctor" onscreen and consistently corrected by the Doctor when referred to as "Doctor Who", but the character has been credited as "Dr Who" on television, in books, and is often referred to as such in the press.) is the protagonist of the long-running BBC science fiction television series Doctor Who.
 An extraterrestrial Time Lord, the Doctor travels the universe in a time travelling spaceship called the TARDIS, often with companions.
 Since the show's inception in 1963, the character has been portrayed by fourteen lead actors.
 The transition to each succeeding actor is explained within the show's narrative through the plot device of regeneration, a biological function of Time Lords that allows a change of cellular structure and appearance with recovery following a mortal injury.

 A number of other actors have played the character in stage and audio plays, as well as in various film and television productions.
 The Doctor has also been featured in films and a vast range of spin-off novels, audio dramas and comic strips.

 Ncuti Gatwa most recently portrayed the Fifteenth Doctor from "The Giggle" (2023) up to "The Reality War" (2025).